1913 – 40 amateur musicians formed a casual civic group, later to become the Green Bay Symphony Orchestra, led by Alex Enna

 Guest artists to have collaborated with the Orchestra include Maxim Venegrov, Jean-Yves Thibaudet, Jean Phillipe Collard, Robert Spano, Arnaldo Cohen, and Livia Sohn, among others.
 In 2005, the GBSO was granted the Music Alive composer residency program of the American Symphony Orchestra League and Meet the Composer and, over the course of the past several years,has had the opportunity to work with, commission, and premiere music of composers David Dzubay, Jennifer Higdon, Daniel Kellogg, Philip Rothman, and Zhou Tian.

 The orchestra made its first-ever appearance at Lambeau Field in 2008, performing the National Anthem in front of 72,000 fans at a Green Bay Packers home game.
-The orchestra has been invited back each season since then.
+The orchestra was invited back for 5 more years in a row.